Marketers, can we be honest with each other for a second? On a scale of 1-10, how much do you really understand the

 Metrics are everything (but you already knew that).
 Here are some key metrics to track within your PPC campaign.

 Clicks refer to the total number of clicks you receive on an ad.
 This metric is affected by your keyword selection and the relevance of your ad copy.

 Cost per click (CPC) measures the price you pay for each click on your ad.

 Clickthrough rate (CTR) is the percentage of ad views that result in clicks.
 This metric determines how much you pay (CPC).
 CTR benchmarks vary by industry.

-Impressions is the number of times an ad is viewed.
+Impressions are the number of times an ad is viewed.
 Cost per mille (CPM) is determined for every thousand impressions.
 Impressions are most relevant for brand awareness campaigns.

 Ad spend is the amount you are spending on your ads.
 You can optimize this by improving your Quality Score.